State won’t investigate Seattle mayor’s use of campaign funds to fight 2008 abuse allegations

 Specifically in 2008, Murray hired a Portland attorney, Katherine Heekin, who attacked the credibility of Simpson and another accuser, citing their lengthy criminal records.

 Murray paid Heekin more than $10,700 from his surplus campaign funds, according to PDC reports.
-Another $8,000 went to a private investigation firm.
+An additional $8,000 went to a private investigation firm.

-Murray also reimbursed himself $5,000 at around the same time for “legal research.”
+Murray also reimbursed himself $5,000 at about the same time for “legal research.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.